alessandroconforti/training-db-mcp/README.md

 # training-db MCP server

-A standalone stdio MCP server that exposes a fitness-tracking Supabase domain as **typed, user-scoped tools**.
-One process per chat session, bound to a single `user_id`.
-Multi-user isolation is enforced server-side (not by the prompt): no tool ever accepts a `user_id` parameter.
+A standalone **stdio MCP server** that exposes a fitness-tracking Postgres/Supabase domain as **typed, user-scoped tools** for an LLM agent.

+The point of interest is the **isolation model**: one server process per session, bound to a single `user_id` at spawn time.
+Multi-tenant isolation is enforced **server-side, in code — never by the prompt**.
+No tool ever accepts a `user_id` parameter, so a model cannot read or write another user's data even if it tries.

-The host process spawns one MCP instance per chat session and injects the bound `user_id` and database connection string into the process environment at spawn time.
-The server is a self-contained stdio process with no knowledge of where it is deployed.
+This is a real-world example extracted from a production AI coaching app, not a generic framework.
+The domain tools are fitness-specific (workouts, nutrition, weekly reviews); the reusable idea is the *structure*: typed tools + a contract that binds identity at the boundary + ownership checks on every row.

+## Why server-side identity

+A common MCP pattern hands the agent a broad database tool and tells it, in the prompt, to "always filter by the current user."
+That delegates a security invariant to a non-deterministic model.
+Here the invariant lives in code:

+- `MCP_USER_ID` is read **once**, at process startup (`src/ctx.ts`), and fails fast if missing or not a uuid.
+The agent never sees it and cannot change it.
+- Every mutation (and every read targeting a specific id) calls `requireOwned(...)` (`src/ownership.ts`): an id owned by another user resolves to 0 rows → `NotFoundError`, never a mutation.
+- There is no code path that touches a row without proving ownership first.

+The model gets a clean, typed tool surface; the safety guarantee does not depend on the model behaving.

 ## Environment variables